 - Students are globally engaged through programs like GlobalResolve, a social entrepreneurship initiative that works with developing economies to provide sustainable solutions using technology.

-- The new Innovation and Technology Collaboratory takes the assets of the College of Technology and Innovation, like the Advanced Technology Innovation Center, K-12 programs and GlobalResolve, and provides an entry point or gateway for industry and the community to engage with the college.
+- The Advanced Technology Innovation Center takes the assets of the Ira A. Fulton Schools of Engineering, like the Collaboratory, eProjects, K-12 programs and GlobalResolve, and provides an entry point or gateway for industry and the community to engage with the college.

 - The City of Mesa and ASU are studying the feasibility of the Mesa Business Accelerator, which would provide entrepreneurs and researchers from the private sector and the university opportunities to develop innovative ideas into successful businesses.